jahid0001/test_project/Assignmentofmodule-13/README.md

 * Reviewed the purpose of each of the folders in a Laravel project, which are app, bootstrap, config, database, public, resources, routes, storage, tests, and vendor.

-* Took a screenshot of the running development server to include in the submission.

 * Created a new route in the routes/web.php file that displays a simple "Hello, World!" message.

 ![image info](/Assignmentofmodule-13/public/images/hello.png)